Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 You no longer have one jigsaw puzzle, but many with all the pieces mixed together.

 <img align="center" width="775" height="717" src="{{ page.root }}/fig/03_genomics_v_metagenomics.png" alt="Metagenomic flow diagram with the steps raw reads, assembly and polishing and binning ." />

-----------here
-As many of the communities sequenced using metagenomics contain previously uncultured microbes (often known as microbial dark matter) they are unlikely to have a reference genome you can use and often you don't know before sequencing what organisms make up a community.
+Many of the communities sequenced using metagenomics contain previously uncultured microbes (often known as microbial dark matter) so they are unlikely to have reference genomes.
+In addition, you don't usually know what you are sequencing - the community of organisms is unknown.

 <br clear="right"/>